Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Modified MSW effect and damping signatures

-is defined, as a damping or an enhancing factor depending on the treatment of the scalar field $\phi$.
-Ascending $\phi$ implies the damping factor, and descending field corresponds to the enhancing factor.
-For notational convenience, we will denote this by $\mathcal{D}$-factor.
-Notice that the initial value is satisfied, i.e., $\mathcal{F}_i(r_0,t_0) = 1$.
+is defined, as a damping or an enhancing factor depending on the treatment of the scalar field $\phi$: ascending $\phi$ implies the damping factor, and descending field corresponds to the enhancing factor (for notational convenience, we will denote this by $\mathcal{D}$-factor).
+We have also defined the modified scalar-dependent phase of the neutrino wavefunction

+Since the goal is to derive exact relations for different damped transition probabilities (in the next section), the phase part of Eq.(\ref{eqn23}) will be averaged out for very fast oscillations inside matter, which causes the oscillation phase to be disappeared in the final expressions.
+Whereas, the real part of the effective Hamiltonian $\mathcal{H}^{\text{Real}}_{\text{eff.}}$ will be used to derive the effective mass and mixing parameters inside matter.
+Therefore, according to Eq.(\ref{eqn17}), the normalized spacetime part of the neutrino wavefunction in the mass eigenbasis can be given by